3-D Secure

 Even if the European Banking Authority has granted regulators in individual European countries a longer transition period, the EU’s Payment Services Directive (PSD) will shortly be replaced by PSD2 (effective: 14 September 2019), ensuring Strong Customer Authentication (SCA) for credit and debit cards transactions across the EU.
 We would like to take this opportunity to outline what this means for our payment ecosystem and by extension for our customers, mainly by focusing on the introduction of 3-D Secure 2 (3DS2) standard .

-Even if the European Banking Authority has granted regulators in individual European countries a longer transition period, the EU’s Payment Services Directive (PSD) will shortly be replaced by PSD2 (effective: 14 September 2019), ensuring Strong Customer Authentication (SCA) for credit and debit cards transactions across the EU.
-We would like to take this opportunity to outline what this means for our payment ecosystem and by extension for our customers.
+Even if the EU Banking Authority has granted regulators in individual EU countries a longer transition period, the PSD will shortly be replaced by PSD2 (14.09.2019).
+This ensuring Strong Customer Authentication (SCA) for credit and debit cards transactions across the EU.
+We would like to outline what this means for our payment ecosystem and by extension for our customers.

 The SCA introduced with PSD2 will provide even greater fraud prevention for online payments.
 For this to apply, both the card owner’s bank and the vendor’s payment service processor need to be based in EU.
 During the online purchase, SCA is used to determine the identity of the customer and authentication is carried out using two factors.
 The 3-D Secure 2 (3DS2) standard was introduced for card payments, which – depending on the card provider – requires security checks such as “Visa Secure” (previously known as “Verified by Visa”), “Mastercard Identity Check” and “American Express SafeKey”.
 Transactions that do not adhere to the new authentication directive can be rejected by the issuing bank of the customer.
 Transferring the information provided in predefined fields allows real-time transaction monitoring and risk analysis at the acquirer.